 Codes and Scoring

-This document provides a detailed explanation of the codes and scoring system used in the construction of the 2024 RLS dataset.
+This document provides a detailed explanation of the codes and scoring system used in the construction of the 2025 RLS dataset.
 It is thus recommended as a guide for researchers who are working with the data spreadsheet.
-The document is structured according to categories, safeguards, and items.
-In several cases, a single item will constitute a safeguard (or even a whole category).
-In other cases, a safeguard consists of multiple items.
+The document is structured according to groups, safeguards, and items.
+In several cases, a safeguard consists of only one item, but in others it consists of multiple items.
+Each safeguard is weighted equally.
+If a safeguard has multiple items, the latter are weighted equally so that, for instance, if a state has three of five items considered under one safeguard that state receives credit for 3/5 of that safeguard (whereas if another state has five of five items, it receives full credit).

 Please see the Dataset Construction appendixes in the RLS 2022 and 2023 reports for discussion of external sources used when developing RLS and verifying data.